bug-priyansh/dotfiles/Readme.md

 # Terminal Setup

 After some recommendations, I've swapped out xfce4-terminal for [Gnome Terminal](https://help.gnome.org/users/gnome-terminal/stable/)!
-%% Everything is the same excespt the Alacritty config file, you can swap it out with this [~/.wezterm.lua](.wezterm.lua) file and everything should look and work very similar to Alacritty! %%

 You'll also need to install extra cli tools as described in this blog post and video:
 - [fzf](https://github.com/junegunn/fzf.git)